Théodore Chassériau: Life and work

 Chassériau was born in El Limón, Samaná, in the Spanish colony of Santo Domingo (now the Dominican Republic).
 His father Benoît Chassériau was a French adventurer who had arrived in Santo Domingo in 1802 to take an administrative position in what was until 1808 a French colony.
-Theodore's mother, Maria Magdalena Couret de la Blagniére, was the daughter of a mulatto landowner born in Saint-Domingue (now Haiti).
+Theodore's mother, Marie Madeleine Couret de la Blagnière, was the daughter of a mulatto landowner born in Saint-Domingue (now Haiti).
 In December 1820 the family left Santo Domingo for Paris, where the young Chassériau soon showed precocious drawing skill.
 He was accepted into the studio of Jean-Auguste-Dominique Ingres in 1830, at the age of eleven, and became the favorite pupil of the great classicist, who regarded him as his truest disciple.
 (An account that may be apocryphal has Ingres declaring "Come, gentlemen, come see, this child will be the Napoleon of painting.")